-Table 5: Required ATK Team Expertise ATR Team Disciplines Expertise Required ATR Lead The ATR Lead will be a senior professional with extensive experience preparing Civil Works decision documents and conducting ATR.
+ATR Team Disciplines Expertise Required ATR Lead The ATR Lead will be a senior professional with extensive experience preparing Civil Works decision documents and conducting ATR.
 The lead should have the skills to manage a virtual team through an ATR.
 The lead may also serve as a reviewer for a specific discipline (e.g., planning, economics, etc.).
 Plan Formulator The plan formulator reviewer should be a senior water resources planner with experience in leading a team through a DDN channel improvement study and analysis of dredged material placement requirements.
 Economics The economics reviewer should be a senior DDN economist with experience in performing economic evaluations for channel deepening /widening projects.
 Experience with evaluating containerized trade is required.
 Two economics reviewers will be required, one to review the economics appendix and the other to review inputs/outputs of economic models identified in Table 5.
 Environmental Resources The environmental reviewer should have expertise in assessing the environmental impacts associated with navigation improvement projects and dredging as well as extensive knowledge of estuarine and coastal ecology.
 The reviewer should also be familiar with the environmental coordination and NEPA requirements for DDN channel improvement projects; dredged material sampling and testing; dredge material placement analyses; land based HTRW 6 ; and the environmental model identified in Table 5.
-The cultural resources reviewer should have expertise in evaluating the impacts associated with DDN channel improvement and dredging projects as well as extensive knowledge of underwater archaeology.
+Cultural Resources The cultural resources reviewer should have expertise in evaluating the impacts associated with DDN channel improvement and dredging projects as well as extensive knowledge of underwater archaeology.
 The reviewer should also be familiar with the environmental coordination and NEPA/ NHPA requirements for DDN projects.
-The HH&C engineering reviewer should be an expert in the field and have a thorough understanding of open channel dynamics, channel design, and dredged material placement requirements.
+Civil / HH&C Engineering The HH&C engineering reviewer should be an expert in the field and have a thorough understanding of channel design, open channel dynamics, and dredged material placement requirements.
 The reviewer must be familiar with the application of USACE risk and uncertainty analyses and sea level rise, sedimentation, and water quality evaluations.
-The reviewer should be an expert in the field and DDN channel improvement projects, including the behavior of soils, site characterization, material management, slope stability, channel design, dredged material placement requirements, and the geotechnical model identified in Table 6.
-The cost engineering reviewer identified by the MCX should be an expert in the field, certified by the Cost Engineering MCX, experienced in DDN studies/projects and dredged material placement requirements, and expertise with the cost engineering models identified in Table 6.
-The operations reviewer should have expertise in the design, construction, and O&M of DDN studies/projects, including dredged material placement sites.
-The real estate reviewer should have expertise in the real estate requirements of DDN projects and the implications of encountering HTRW.
-A member of the Climate Preparedness and Resiliency CoP or an HH&C Climate certified reviewer will participate in the ATR review.
+Geologist /Geotechnical Engineer The reviewer should be an expert in the field and DDN channel improvement projects, including the behavior of soils, site characterization, material management, slope stability, waterfront retaining structures, channel design, dredged material placement requirements, and the geotechnical model identified in Table 6.
+Cost Engineering The cost engineering reviewer identified by the MCX should be an expert in the field, certified by the Cost Engineering MCX, experienced in DDN studies/projects and dredged material placement requirements, and expertise with the cost engineering models identified in Table 6.
+Operations The operations reviewer should have expertise in the design, construction, and O&M of DDN studies/projects, including dredged material placement sites.
+Real Estate The real estate reviewer should have expertise in the real estate requirements of DDN projects and the implications of encountering HTRW.
+Climate Preparedness and Resilience CoP/HH&C Climate Reviewer A member of the Climate Preparedness and Resiliency CoP or an HH&C Climate certified reviewer will participate in the ATR review.